 Hit the ball back using the flip of your wrist.
 Concentrate on returning the shot with finesse instead of power.

-The object here is to not try to go for the point but to focus on positioning yourself for a setup.
+The objective here is to not try to go for the point, but focusing on positioning yourself for a setup.
 Look to place the ball deep into a corner or aim towards your opponent’s body.
-This makes it harder to return the shot back towards you.
+This makes it harder for your opponent to return the shot.

-Finally, make sure you step back away from the table to be in a ready position for the next shot.
-Don’t just sit there and watch the ball bounce on the table.
+Finally, make sure you step back from the table to be ready for the next shot.
+Don’t just stand still and watch the ball bounce on the table.

-Follow the advice of a boxer, stick, and move!
+Think like a boxer – make sure you continue moving around!
 Use your footwork.
 This is why you practice it.
-The next return can be the shot where you can cream the ball past your opponent.
+Your next return can be the shot where you can swing the ball past your opponent.